ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 * **Reuse logic**: Once written, a function can be called anywhere, saving you from typing (and debugging) the same code repeatedly.
 * **Improve clarity**: A descriptive function name turns a block of cryptic code into a clear statement of intent.

-You’ve already seen functions at work:
+You've already seen functions at work:

 * `main()` — the starting point of every C program.
 * `printf()` — a library function that handles formatted output for you.

-In the FreeBSD kernel, you’ll find functions everywhere, from low-level routines that copy data between memory regions to specialised ones that communicate with hardware.
-For example, when a network packet arrives, the kernel doesn’t put all the processing logic in one giant block of code.
+In the FreeBSD kernel, you'll find functions everywhere, from low-level routines that copy data between memory regions to specialised ones that communicate with hardware.
+For example, when a network packet arrives, the kernel doesn't put all the processing logic in one giant block of code.
 Instead, it calls a series of functions, each responsible for a clear, isolated step in the process.

-In this section, you’ll learn how to create your own functions, giving you the power to write clean, modular code.
-This isn’t just good style in FreeBSD device driver development; it’s the foundation for stability, reusability, and long-term maintainability.
+In this section, you'll learn how to create your own functions, giving you the power to write clean, modular code.
+This isn't just good style in FreeBSD device driver development; it's the foundation for stability, reusability, and long-term maintainability.

 **How a Function Call Works in Memory**